Allendale, New Jersey

 Allendale is a borough in Bergen County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the borough's population was 6,848, an increase of 343 (+5.3%) from the 2010 census count of 6,505, which in turn reflected a decline of 194 (−2.9%) from the 6,699 counted in 2000.
+As of the 2020 United States census, the borough's population was 6,848, the highest recorded in any decennial count and an increase of 343 (+5.3%) from the 2010 census count of 6,505, which in turn reflected a decline of 194 (−2.9%) from the 6,699 counted in 2000.

+In 2012, Forbes.com listed Allendale as 481st in its listing of "America's Most Expensive ZIP Codes", with a median home price of $579,081.

 History

 In 1888, Henry J. Appert, a Swiss immigrant, drained a bog for the cultivation of onions and celery.
-The business—Allendale Produce Gardens, or the “celery farm” to locals—supplied wholesale markets and Campbell Soup Company.
+The business—Allendale Produce Gardens, or the "celery farm" to locals—supplied wholesale markets and Campbell Soup Company.
 Allendale was formed on November 8, 1894, from portions of Franklin Township (remainder now Wyckoff), Hohokus Township (remainder now Mahwah) and Orvil Township (remainder now Waldwick).

 The borough was formed during the "Boroughitis" phenomenon then sweeping through Bergen County, in which 26 boroughs were formed in the county in 1894 alone.
 The borough was named for Joseph Warner Allen, a surveyor for the Erie Railroad.

 Babe Ruth would frequently vacation at the Allendale Hotel, which remains in use as a rooming house.